Trading privacy for survival is another tax on the poor

 This story is part of The Privacy Divide, a series that explores the fault lines and disparities–cultural, economic, philosophical–that have developed around digital privacy and its impact on society.

-In 1969, a woman named Barbara James walked into a neighborhood legal services office in New York City and obtained welfare benefits to support herself and her 2-year-old son Maurice.
-Her case worker told James that she would have to allow a home visit as part of the welfare verification process.
-James didn’t want welfare officials searching her home and offered instead to provide documentation to demonstrate her eligibility.
+In 1969, a woman named Barbara James walked into a neighborhood legal services office in New York City in search of help to fight the city’s home visit policy.
+Her case worker had told her that if she wanted welfare benefits for her and her 2-year-old son Maurice, she would have to allow a home visit as part of the welfare verification process.
+James didn’t want officials searching her home, and offered instead to provide documentation to demonstrate her eligibility.
 Her refusal eventually led the city to terminate her benefits.

 The case of Wyman v.
 James would make it all the way to the Supreme Court, where the court upheld the home visit policy.
 Decades later, another mother seeking welfare benefits had her home searched twice in unscheduled visits by officials in San Diego.
 She received her benefits, but sued the city, and in the case of Sanchez v.
 San Diego, Wyman v.
 James was used to uphold the visits.
 Ultimately the court hearing the case compared mothers on welfare to criminals on probation in terms of their right to privacy.
 In 2007, that decision was upheld by the Supreme Court.